PS-Wizard/School/Human_Computer_Interaction/first_assignment/report/analysis.md

 **Good:**
 - Easy navigation with the tab based layout on desktop, and hamburger menu on smaller screens.
+- The well thought out navigation act as clear exit paths.
 - The settings and preferences are clearly accessible via the profile page.
 - There are no forced actions